The Pyramid

 Add rate limiting to the login endpoint.
 Use the existing Redis sliding window pattern.
 Log failed attempts as security events.

-The second version gives altitude.
+The second version gives altitude before asking the model to land.
 It knows the domain (financial, security-sensitive), the conventions (Redis sliding window, audit logging), and then the specifics.
-You’ll get code that fits the system rather than generic rate limiting.
+The output will match the existing codebase because the model has enough context to recognize the patterns it should follow, rather than inventing its own approach to rate limiting.

 When to Use